aa3pankaj/pymongo-model/README.md

 \
 SimpleModel object provides basic feature of updating mongo document locally and commiting at once.\
 \
+Also,
-You can use below models for document history tracking feature e.g can be used in undo operation\
+You can use below models for document history tracking feature e.g can be used in undo operation
-1. In DiffHistoryModelV1, we are storing a new document (in delta collection) which consists of version details as well as original document everytime it is updated.\
+1. In DiffHistoryModelV1, we are storing a new document (in delta collection) which consists of version details as well as original document everytime it is updated.
 2. In DiffHistoryModelV2, we are using [json-diff](https://github.com/fzumstein/jsondiff) for calculating difference in the versions and storing just the difference object instead of entire document for versioning.

 Installation